 - First preference shall be given to a "Tennessee Respondent."
 Pursuant to Tenn.
-Code Ann. § 12-3-1113(c)(2), a "Tennessee Respondent" means a business that is: - o Incorporated in this State; - o Has its principal place of business in this State; or - o Has an established physical presence in this State. - Second preference shall be given to the respondent who was the low cost respondent on other items being bid for the same requisition. - Third preference shall be given to the respondent who offers the best delivery. - Fifth preference shall be given to further negotiations to break the tie. - If a tie remains, it shall be broken by lot or coin toss.
+Code Ann. § 12-3-1113(c)(2), a "Tennessee Respondent" means a business that is: - o Incorporated in this State; - o Has its principal place of business in this State; or - o Has an established physical presence in this State. - Second preference shall be given to certified DBE respondents. - Third preference shall be given to the respondent who was the low cost respondent on other items being bid for the same requisition. - Fourth preference shall be given to the respondent who offers the best delivery. - Fifth preference shall be given to further negotiations to break the tie. - If a tie remains, it shall be broken by lot or coin toss.